0

 Can I put G42 wheels on an F22?

 No. G42 wheels use 5x112 and the F22 uses 5x120.
-Even if the diameter and width look similar, the bolt pattern and center bore are different.
+Even if the diameter and width look similar, the bolt pattern and centre bore are different.

 Can I run staggered wheels on my F44 2 Series Gran Coupe?